eltonxb83/titanic-cleaned-first-attempt/README.md

 ### Purpose of this
 -Forms part of my learning journey in data cleaning & formatting -First public portfolio entry with intenion to upload more repo as I progress along

+### Next steps
+-Perform data cleaning on the same dataset with Python -Investigate possibility of automating process